HL7/davinci-deqm/input/pagecontent/gaps-in-care-reporting.md

  - Recommended care was provided prior to the coverage by the current payer
  - Recommended Care was provided between generation of a Gap in Care Report and receipt of the report.

-A Gap in Care Report is designed to communicate actual or perceived gaps in care between systems, such as the payer’s system and provider’s EMR.
+A Gaps in Care Report is designed to communicate actual or perceived gaps in care between systems, such as the payer’s system and provider’s EMR.
 The report provides opportunities for providers to provide missing care and/or to communicate care provision data to payers.
 The report may also provide information for upcoming care opportunities, prospective gaps.

 In Figure 2-12, the red circle represents the Gaps in Care Reporting flow portion of the Quality Improvement Ecosystem.
 Please see [The Quality Improvement Ecosystem Diagram].

 {% include img-portrait.html img="gic-ecosystem_new.png" caption = "Figure 2-12 Quality Measure Ecosystem - Gaps in Care" %}

-The Gap in Care flow is between a provider and a measurement organization’s system performing analytics.
+The Gaps in Care flow is between a provider and a measurement organization’s system performing analytics.

 Note that this implementation guide does not address actual workflow around managing the process of requesting a Gaps in Care Report and to whom the report should be sent.